tlo-johnson/fundamentals/data-structures/hash-table.md

 Note: when doubling (or tripling) your HT because you've hit your max load factor, you need to ensure the new HT size (N) still maintains the GCD(a,N) = 1 property.
 Also remember that you need to rehash all elements from your old table to your new table when you expand your table.

 ##### Hash Table: Open Addressing: Quadratic Probing
+Remember: Quadratic probing is a probing function of the form P(x) = ax² + bx + c With quadratic probing, we get a probing function that produces a full cycle modulo N when:
+- Let P(x) = x², keep the table size a prime number > 3 and keep α ≤ ½
+- Let P(x) = (x² + x)/2, keep the table size a power of two
+Of course there are other ways to choose a quadratic probing function that satisfies the cycle requirements.

+##### Hash Table: Open Addressing: Double Hashing
+Remember: Double hashing probing is a probing function of the form P(k,x) = x * H₂(k), where H₂(k) is a second hash function
+Note: H₂(x) must hash the same type of keys as H₁(x)
+Note: double hashing reduces to linear probing (except that the coefficient, H₂(k), is unknown until runtime).

+To satisfy the open addressing cycle requirement:
+1. pick table size to be a prime number
+2. calculate δ = H₂(k) mod N. note that δ is our
+  a. if δ = 0 we are guaranteed to be stuck in a cycle, so set δ = 1
+Proof: we know that 1 ≤ δ < N. Since we have chosen N to be prime, GCD(δ,N) = 1.
+This means that H₁(k) + cδ, for any constant c, will satisfy the open addressing cycle requirement

 ### Complexity
 | Operation | Average | Worst |